Political groups of the European Parliament: History according to group

 Some of the groups (such as the PES and S&D Group) have become homogeneous units coterminous with their European political party, some (such as IND/DEM) have not.
-But they are still coalitions, not parties in their own right, and do not issue manifestos of their own.
+They are still coalitions, not parties in their own right, and do not issue manifestos of their own.
 It may therefore be difficult to discern how the groups intend to vote without first inspecting the party platforms of their constituent parties, and then with limited certainty.

 Christian democrats and conservatives

 In European politics, the centre-right is usually occupied by Christian democrats and conservatives.
 These two ideological strands have had a tangled relationship in the Parliament.
-The first Christian Democrat Group was founded in 1953 and stayed with that name for a quarter of a century.
-Meanwhile, outside the Parliament, local Christian-democratic parties were organising and eventually formed the pan-national political party called the "European People's Party" on 29 April 1976.
-Since all the Christian-democratic MEPs were members of this pan-European party, the Group's name was changed to indicate this: first to the "Christian-Democratic Group (Group of the European People's Party)" on 14 March 1978, then to "Group of the European People's Party (Christian Democrats)" on 17 July 1979.
-Meanwhile, on 16 January 1973, the "European Conservative Group" was formed by the British and Danish Conservative parties, which had recently joined the EEC.
-This group was renamed to the "European Democratic Group" on 17 July 1979.
+The first Christian Democrat Group was founded in 1953, and stayed with that name for a quarter of a century.
+Meanwhile, outside the Parliament, local Christian-democratic parties were organising and eventually formed the pan-national political party called the European People's Party on 29 April 1976.
+Since all the Christian-democratic MEPs were members of this European political party, the group's name was changed to indicate this: first to the Christian-Democratic Group (Group of the European People's Party), on 14 March 1978, and then to Group of the European People's Party (Christian Democrats), on 17 July 1979.
+Meanwhile, on 16 January 1973, the European Conservative Group was formed, including the British and Danish Conservative parties, which had recently joined the EEC.
+This group was renamed to the European Democratic Group, starting on 17 July 1979.
 The EPP Group grew during the 1980s, with conservative parties such as New Democracy of Greece and the People's Party of Spain joining the Group.
 In contrast, the number of MEPs in the European Democratic Group fell over the same period and it eventually merged with the EPP Group on 1 May 1992.

-This consolidation of the centre-right continued during the 1990s, with MEPs from the Italian centre-right party Forza Italia being admitted into the EPP Group on 15 June 1998, after spending nearly a year (19 July 1994 to 6 July 1995) in their own Group, self-referentially called "Forza Europa", and nearly three years (6 July 1995 to 15 June 1998) in the national-conservative Group called "Union for Europe".
-But the Conservatives were growing restless and on 20 July 1999 the EPP Group was renamed to the "Group of the European People's Party (Christian Democrats) and European Democrats" (EPP-ED) to identify the Conservative parties within the Group.
-The Group remained under that name until after the 2009 European elections, when it reverted to the title "Group of the European People's Party (Christian Democrats)" upon the exit of the European Democrats subgroup and the formation of the "European Conservatives and Reformists" group in June 2009.
+This consolidation of the centre-right continued during the 1990s, with MEPs from the Italian centre-right party Forza Italia being admitted into the EPP Group on 15 June 1998, after spending nearly a year in their own group (starting in 19 July 1994, and ending on 6 July 1995), which was self-referentially called Forza Europa, and nearly three years, starting on 6 July 1995, and ending on 15 June 1998, in the national-conservative group called Union for Europe.
+As Conservatives were growing, starting on 20 July 1999, the EPP Group was renamed, with the chosen name, Group of the European People's Party (Christian Democrats) and European Democrats (EPP-ED), to identify the Conservative parties within the group.
+The group remained under that name until after the 2009 European elections, when it reverted to Group of the European People's Party (Christian Democrats) upon the exit of the European Democrats subgroup and the formation of the European Conservatives and Reformists group in June 2009.